Single Honours History

 Sophister Specialist (Years Three & Four)

-These module descriptions represent the choices that will be available to you during Online Module Enrolment later this summer.
-We have introduced some new patterns of module choice this year, so please read carefully.
-There is only one set of List I modules, for SS students and for JS Single Honours students.
+These module descriptions represent the choices that will be available to you during Online Module Enrolment this summer.
+There is one set of List I modules for both SS students and for JS Single Honours students.
 The List II modules available to JS and SS students are different.

 Junior Sophister, History Single Honours: